azurecitadel/azurecitadel/content/marketplace/vmoffer/vmoffer-sas.md

 ## Introduction

-If using the SAS Token approach, you will have created an unmanaged disk in a storage account which can be accessed directly with a SAS URL.
+If using the SAS URI approach, you will have created an unmanaged disk in a storage account which can be accessed directly with a SAS URL.
 The SAS URL comprised a URI to the resource along with a security token (Shared Access Signature) that authorizes access to the resource.
 It specifies the resource that a client may access, the permissions granted, and the time interval over which the signature is valid.

 ## Generate a SAS URL to the VHD Image